Dr. Angela Bedard-Haughn, President

 Nathan Basiliko is a faculty member and Tier II Canada Research Chair in Environmental Microbiology at Laurentian University in Sudbury, Ontario.
-His group studies how forest and wetland soil biota respond to resource management, climate change, and other stressors in the Great Lakes St. Lawrence (northern temperate), boreal, and subarctic regions, and more recently they have focussed in mining and sediment environments as well.
-He completed his bachelors in Natural Resources at Cornell University (Ithaca, USA), doctorate in Physical Geography at McGill University, and PDF in Forest Sciences at the University of British Columbia (Joe Yavitt, Tim Moore, and Sue Grayston were his supervisors and mentors).
-He was a faculty member in Geography at the University of Toronto Mississauga prior to joining Laurentian in 2013.
-He has been active in the Canadian Society of Soil Science since 2002 and has served as Eastern Councillor in the past and as an Associate Editor for the Canadian Journal of Soil Science since 2013.
-He is an active collaborator in the society’s Education sub-committee, and has recently begun a collaborative project, “Excavating Canadian Soil Science History”, led by a historical geographer colleague at Nipissing University.
+My group studies how forest and wetland soil biota respond to resource management, climate change, and other stressors in the Great Lakes St. Lawrence (northern temperate), boreal, and subarctic regions, and more recently they have focussed in mining and sediment environments as well.
+I completed my bachelors in Natural Resources at Cornell University (Ithaca, USA), doctorate in Physical Geography at McGill University, and PDF in Forest Sciences at the University of British Columbia (Joe Yavitt, Tim Moore, and Sue Grayston were his supervisors and mentors).
+I was a faculty member in Geography at the University of Toronto Mississauga prior to joining Laurentian in 2013.
+I have been active in the Canadian Society of Soil Science since 2002, serving as Eastern Councillor before becoming President and as an Associate Editor for the Canadian Journal of Soil Science since 2013.
+I am an active collaborator in the society’s Education sub-committee, and recently began a collaborative project, “Excavating Canadian Soil Science History”, led by a historical geographer colleague at Nipissing University.

 Dr. Rich Farrell, Western Councillor

 I am a native Rhode Islander (a state roughly 200-times smaller than Saskatchewan) and was educated at the University of Rhode Island (B.Sc.) and Iowa State University (M.Sc. & Ph.D.).
 Though I grew up in the city, I have been interested in soil science since I was 13 and a friend of mine jokingly suggested doing a science project on soils because “there’s nothing alive in soils” . . . . oh, was he wrong!
 So, I did my project on “Soils and Soil Conservation”, and managed to win 2nd prize in the local science fair—though one of the judges said that the study of soils wasn’t real science . . . . oh, was he wrong!
 So, here I am many years later—an Associate Professor in the Department of Soil Science at the University of Saskatchewan and a Saskatchewan Ministry of Agriculture (SMA) Research Chair in Soils & Environment—still studying what I love at one of the best Soil Science Departments in North America.
 My research focus is on environmental agronomy—including the effects of agricultural practices on soil quality and greenhouse gas production/mitigation in agroecosystems.
 I am also co-director of the Prairie Environmental Agronomy Laboratory (PEARL), which supports research aimed at developing strategies that enhance or maintain agro-ecosystem capacity and integrity and establish the low GHG footprint of prairie cropping systems.
-Together with my students, I have published 80 peer-reviewed papers and 9 book chapters.
-I’ve been a member of the CSSS since coming to Saskatchewan, have organized several sessions for CSSS annual meetings highlighting the role of agricultural soils in GHG production/mitigation and was a member of the local organizing committee (LOC) for the 2010 CSSS meetings in Saskatoon.
-I am currently a member of the LOC and chair of the communications committee for Rhizosphere 5—the fifth in a series of international conferences devoted to the study of the rhizosphere that will take place in Saskatoon in July 2019—and a member of the LOC for the 2019 CSSS meetings in Saskatoon.
-I was responsible for the design and maintenance of the website for the 2010 CSSS meeting and am currently overseeing the website for Rhizosphere 5.
+Together with my students, I have published 90+ peer-reviewed papers and 9 book chapters.
+I’ve been a member of the CSSS since coming to Saskatchewan, have organized several sessions for CSSS annual meetings highlighting the role of agricultural soils in GHG production/mitigation and was a member of the local organizing committees (LOC) for the 2010 and 2019 CSSS meetings in Saskatoon.
 Maintaining the strength of the CSSS depends on timely dissemination of information via the society’s webpage and, as Western Councilor, I am excited to take on the responsibility for overseeing the CSSS webpage and liaising with the webmaster.
 The CSSS is an important part of my professional life, and that of my students, and I look forward to working with the CSSS Council and the membership as I continue my journey in soil science.

 Dr. Louis-Pierre Comeau, Eastern Councillor